 He discovered the material surrounding a dying star or planetary nebula known as Tc 1… The star in the center of Tc 1 was once similar to our Sun, but as it grew older, its outer layers slid, leaving it alone.

 Dense white dwarf stars.
 Astronomers believe that reindeer horns were made up of layers of carbon that flew from the stars.
 Follow-up studies that use Spitzer data have helped scientists learn more about the prevalence of these unique carbon structures in nature.

 Spitzer has found evidence of several rocky collisions in the distant solar system.
 These types of collisions were common in the early days of our own solar system, and played a role in the formation of planets.

 In a special series of observations, Spitzer identified an explosion of dust around a young star that could be the result of a clash between two large asteroids.
-The scientists were already observing the system when the explosion occurred, marking the first time scientists collected data on a system before and after one of these dusty explosions.

 The first “taste” of the exoplanet atmosphere